sudarshan2401/tp/docs/team/sudarshan2401.md

 ### Project: EduTrack

-EduTrack is a  product is for teaching assistants in universities who type fast and have many classes to manage.
+EduTrack is a **powerful** product is for teaching assistants in the School of Computing (SoC) who type fast and have many classes and students to manage.
 It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, EduTrack can get your student and class management tasks done faster than traditional GUI apps.
+It is written in Java and has more than 10 kLoC.

 Given below are my contributions to the project.